How to Clean Up CRM Records and Follow-Up Workflows

 Can CRM cleanup be automated?

 Partly, yes.
-You can automate many of the updates, checks, and follow-up triggers that keep records current, while still reviewing edge cases or exceptions manually.
+You can automate many of the updates, checks, and follow-up triggers that keep records current, while still reviewing edge cases or ambiguous records manually.